 5. de Freitas LF, Hamblin MR. Proposed Mechanisms of Photobiomodulation or Low-Level Light Therapy.
 IEEE J Sel Top Quantum Electron.
 2016 May-Jun;22(3):7000417. doi: 10.1109/JSTQE.2016.2561201

 In this review, De Freitas and Hamblin delve into the proposed mechanisms underlying the effectiveness of photobiomodulation in various medical applications, including pain relief.
 The authors discuss the biological processes activated by low-level light therapy, such as increased ATP production, modulation of reactive oxygen species, and activation of transcription factors, which collectively contribute to reduced inflammation and pain relief.

 Photobiomodulation, or light therapy, has shown promise as a non-invasive, drug-free solution for alleviating acute and chronic pain.
 The research highlighted in this article represents just a small portion of the growing body of evidence demonstrating light therapy's effectiveness in reducing inflammation and promoting tissue repair, ultimately leading to pain relief.

 As our understanding of the underlying mechanisms and optimal treatment parameters for light therapy continues to evolve, it is essential to stay informed about the latest research developments.
 By doing so, healthcare professionals and individuals seeking pain relief can make informed decisions about incorporating light therapy into their treatment plans.
-With the potential to transform lives and improve pain management, light therapy is undoubtedly a valuable tool in the quest for better health and well-being.
+With the potential to transform lives and improve pain management, light therapy is undoubtedly a valuable tool in the quest for management of chronic and acute pain.